Nike is suing StockX for allegedly selling counterfeit shoes. What happens next?

 Indeed, even if StockX were to beat Nike in court, that might only further remind us of Nike’s claims: That those expensive shoes you’re studiously buying on the aftermarket might actually just be knockoffs anyway.

-Neither Nike nor StockX responded to a request for comment by press time.
+Nike did not respond to a request for comment by press time.